fmorenovr/fmorenovr.github.io/_posts/2017-05-31-GNOME-Boxes-a-fast-view.md

 ---
 layout: post
 title:  "GNOME Boxes, a fast View."
-subtitle: This is another softwar to manage your Virtual Machines.
 date:   2017-05-31 00:20:12 -0500

+tags:
+  - GNOME
+  - Ubuntu
+  - Virtual Machine
+  - Virtual OS manager
+  - GNOME-Boxes
+  - Fedora

+categories:
-categories: GUI_app
+  - GUI_app
 ---

+This is another software to manage your Virtual Machines.

 # GNOME Boxes

 For this guide, I use my Fedora Workstation 25 Virtual Machine installed on my localhost using virt-manager, you can see how download and install pressing [here][vm-url].